Welcome to the Susanna Dickinson Museum

 About the Museum

 The museum is the only remaining residence of Susanna Dickinson.
-The home is considered a “rubble-rock” house, a style of architecture brought to the Texas Hill Country by German immigrants.
+Her home was saved, restored and opened as a museum on March 2, 2010, Texas Independence Day.
+It is considered a “rubble-rock” house, a style of architecture brought to the Texas Hill Country by German immigrants.
 Inside the museum are rare Dickinson family artifacts, as well as furniture produced by Hannig.
 The couple lived in this house for six years, until 1875, at which point they moved into the area of town known as Hyde Park.
 Please stop by and let our docents show you the house and recount the vivid stories of the survivors of the Battle of the Alamo.

 The museum is part of Brush Square Museums, two historic museums consisting of the Susanna Dickinson Museum and the O. Henry Museum.